 When governments acknowledged that computer hacking is increasingly made by criminals, hacking techniques employed by criminals were simply banned.
 This has solved the problem; since then we‘re not hearing of any data theft, fraud and so on.
 Right.

 In the European Union, General Data Protection Regulation will enter into force on May 28th.
 Member State governments are struggling with GDPR implementation into their local law.
-The UK has recently unveiled its initiative.
+The UK has recently unveiled its initiative for a Data Protection Bill.
 It contains a number of interesting points, but I will only focus on one.

 UK’s GDPR implementation may have visionary traits; in that it goes beyond merely implementing the GDPR as just a legislation.
 UK will introduce new criminal offences, among them reidentification - reversing methods meant to protect private data by employing special techniques known as deidentification, anonymisation or pseudonymisation.